Robin Söderling: 2009: French Open final and top 10 debut

 Söderling was seeded 13th at the Wimbledon Championships, his next event.
-He reached the fourth round for the first time in his career, defeating Gilles Müller, Marcel Granollers, and Nicolás Almagro on the way there.
-Söderling set up another match with Federer, a five-time champion at Wimbledon; though Federer defeated him again, 4–6, 6–7(5–7), 6–7(5–7), Söderling was only broken once in the match.
+He reached the fourth round for the first time in his career, defeating Gilles Müller, Marcel Granollers, and Nicolás Almagro.
+Federer defeated him again, though Söderling was only broken once in the match.

 After Wimbledon, Söderling returned to his native country to play at the Collector Swedish Open.
-As the number two seed, he received a first-round bye.
-He defeated Kristof Vliegen 6–2, 6–3 in the second round, and won his quarterfinal match against Nicolás Almagro 7–5, 6–3.
-Söderling reached the final by defeating fellow countryman, Andreas Vinciguerra, 6–1, 7–6(8–6).
-There, he beat Juan Mónaco 6–3, 7–6(7–4) for the title, becoming the first Swede since his coach Magnus Norman (in 2000) to win the singles title at the Swedish Open.
+He defeated Kristof Vliegen, Nicolás Almagro and Andreas Vinciguerra to reach the final.
+There, he beat Juan Mónaco for the title, becoming the first Swede since his coach Magnus Norman (in 2000) to win the singles title at the Swedish Open.
 This was Söderling's first outdoor title, as well as his first title on a surface other than indoor hardcourt.
 As a result of his win, Söderling moved up to 11th in the world.

 Söderling then participated in the International German Open but lost in the third round to Nicolás Almagro.
 This was Söderling's first loss to a player other than Federer since the Rome Masters in late April, where he lost to Rafael Nadal.

 Moving to the U.S. hard court season, Söderling started at the Legg Mason Tennis Classic but had to pull out in the quarterfinals due to an elbow injury which forced Söderling to withdraw from the Canada Masters as well.
 Returning to the scene at Cincinnati Masters, he lost in the first round to former world No. 1 Lleyton Hewitt.

-Söderling was seeded 12th at the US Open and advanced to the quarterfinals for the first time at Flushing Meadows after defeating notable opponents such as Albert Montañés, Marcel Granollers, in form American 22nd seed Sam Querrey and 8th seed Nikolay Davydenko.
-En route to the quarterfinals, Söderling had a bit of luck on the fact that two of his opponents retired, including the Russian, who retired when Söderling led 7–5, 3–6, 6–2.
-Söderling went on to face five-time defending champion and 1st seed Roger Federer for the fourth time this year (three of them in a Grand Slam event).
-Söderling was defeated by Federer 0–6, 3–6, 7–6(8–6), 6–7(6–8).
+Söderling was seeded 12th at the US Open and advanced to the quarterfinals for the first time at Flushing Meadows after defeating Albert Montañés, Marcel Granollers, 22nd seed Sam Querrey and 8th seed Nikolay Davydenko.
+Söderling went on to face five-time defending champion and 1st seed Roger Federer for the fourth time this year (and third consecutive in a Grand Slam event).
+Söderling was defeated by Federer in four sets.
 This was the second time in the pair's 12 meetings that Söderling took a set against Federer.

-In Davis Cup Playoffs, he helped in achieving a 3–2 win over Romania and a chance for Sweden to compete in the 2010 Davis Cup by clinching a 7–5, 6–1, 6–0 victory over world No. 28 Victor Hănescu.
+In Davis Cup Playoffs, he helped in achieving a 3–2 win over Romania and a chance for Sweden to compete in the 2010 Davis Cup by clinching a straight sets victory over world No. 28 Victor Hănescu.